lab11/lab11-ec2-deployer/README.md

 You can find the secrets for your user by using the IAM service's web interface.
 The two secrets you want are the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-## Make the credentials available to Terraform
+## Make the credentials available to Terraform and Ansible

-I prefer to do this through environment variables.
+This project accesses the AWS credentials through environment variables.
 I created a local file called `~/.aws/usr/meghan` which looks something like this:

 ```
 export TF_VAR_iam_user=meghan